dimkinv/performance-workshop/PERFORMANCE.md

 ---------|------------
-`getEntries()`| returns `PerformanceEntry` list of object (more on that later) `getEntriesByName()`| retrieved entries by `EntryType`
+`getEntries()`| returns `PerformanceEntry` list of object (more on that later) `getEntriesByName()`| retrieved entries by `EntryType` `mark()`| creates custom mark that is added to the entries list and can be then fetched with the `getEntries()`

+**Measuring Time**
+When measuting time with `Date.now()` timestamp the maximum accuracy would be [mostly](https://johnresig.com/blog/accuracy-of-javascript-time/) around 1ms or more.
+In addition, `Date.now()` will give you time in milliseconds relative to EPOC time.

+Often, to measure performance it is just not enough.
+To solve this Browsers provide the `performance.now()` method.
+This method return time relative to `performance.timing.navigationStart` timestamp.
+In other words to calculate current time you can do `performance.timing.navigationStart + performance.now()`.
+This function is not blocked to a `1ms` percision.

+> NOTE: In current versions some browsers limiting the percision of a `performance.now()` function to protect users from timing attacks.
+Some are limiting percision to a `1ms` as same as `Date.now()`.
+This is due to change in the future when these attacks can be addressed.
+In any case it is very recommended to use `performance.now()` measurement as is it genrally more accurate.

 ## Exercise
 In this workshop we will use performance api to write detailed log of our site loading times.